Debtanu-sah-dev/Quotes-app/README.txt

     follwed object
 ]

-We Will Use Postman Which Is Inbuilt in this editor thats why i have choosed this editor of this project
+We Will Use Postman Which Is Inbuilt in this editor thats why i have choosed this editor of this project - https://codeingeditor.netlify.app

 QUOTIVE.NETLIFY.APP USES THIS API

-Lets firstly see how can we use the api

-This postman provides you the fetch code
+Postman provides you the fetch code

 This is the fetch code